santiontanon/xracing/README.md

 ## Notes:

-Some notes and useful links I used when coding XSpelunker
+Some notes and useful links I used when coding XRacing

 * There is a "build" script in the home folder.
 Use it to re-build the game from sources (make sure to run "generate-data" first though, to generate all the necessary data files)
 * To measure code execution time I used: http://msx.jannone.org/bit/